bcgov/namex/docs/developer.md

 fork.

 Very small PRs are easy to review.
 Very large PRs are very difficult to review.
-At the assigned reviewer's discretion, a PR may be switched to use [Reviewable](https://reviewable.k8s.io) instead.
-Once a PR is switched to Reviewable, please ONLY send or reply to comments through Reviewable.
-Mixing code review tools can be very confusing.

 #### Squash and Merge